Justin Trudeau: 2013 leadership election

-During the leadership campaign three by-elections were held on November 26, 2012.
+During the leadership campaign, three by-elections were held on November 26, 2012.
 The riding Calgary Centre was expected to be a three-way race between the Conservatives, Liberals and Green Party.
 A week before by-election day Sun Media reported on comments Trudeau had made in a 2010 interview with Télé-Québec, in which he said, "Canada isn't doing well right now because it's Albertans who control our community and socio-democratic agenda."
 Trudeau's campaign advisor said that the comments were being brought up now because of the close race in Calgary Centre.
 The following day, Trudeau apologized, saying he was wrong to use "Alberta" as "shorthand" in referring to Stephen Harper's government.
 The Conservatives held onto Calgary Centre in the by-election by less than 1,200 votes.
 Liberal candidate Harvey Locke said he lost the by-election on his own and that comments made by Trudeau did not influence the outcome.

 Fellow leadership candidate Marc Garneau, seen as Trudeau's main challenger in the race, criticized Trudeau for not releasing enough substantial policy positions.
 Garneau called on him to release more detailed policies before members and supporters begin to vote.
 Garneau later challenged Trudeau to a one-on-one debate, and said that if Trudeau could not defend his ideas in a debate against him, he wouldn't be able to do so against Prime Minister Harper.
 Trudeau clashed in debates with challenger Joyce Murray, who was the only Liberal leadership candidate to speak out strongly in favour of electing the House of Commons with a system of proportional representation.
 She challenged Trudeau over his support for a preferential ballot voting system.

 On March 13, 2013, Garneau dropped out of the leadership race, saying that polling conducted by his campaign showed he would be unable to defeat Trudeau.

 With Joyce Murray, the last challenger, receiving significant press time, more Liberal politicians and public figures declared themselves for Trudeau.
-Trudeau was declared the winner of the leadership election on April 14, 2013, garnering 80.1 per cent of 30,800 votes.
-Joyce Murray finished in second place with 10.2 per cent points, ahead of Martha Hall Findlay's 5.7 per cent.
+Trudeau was declared the winner of the leadership election on April 14, 2013, garnering 80.1% of 30,800 votes.
+Joyce Murray finished in second place with 10.2%, ahead of Martha Hall Findlay's 5.7%.
 Trudeau had lost only five ridings, all to Murray and all in BC.